 That’s not really a surprise when one considers all the years the Hollywood elite would escape the business and paparazzi of Los Angeles, and head to the more remote California desert.
 Film stars, along with U.S. politicians and world leaders, loved the anonymity this region provided.
 But they were accustomed to top-notch cuisine and stellar service, which definitely set the bar high for the Palm Desert restaurants that would become popular here.

 Add in the eclectic restaurateurs and creative chefs the area attracted, and you have the perfect recipe for delectable dining experiences.
-Here are some of our favorites among the best places to eat in Palm Desert, CA.
+Here are some of our favorites among the Palm Desert restaurants, CA.